Replica trick: REM: the easiest replica problem

+Alternative methods

 The cavity method is an alternative method, often of simpler use than the replica method, for studying disordered mean-field problems.
 It has been devised to deal with models on locally tree-like graphs.

 Another alternative method is the supersymmetric method.
 The use of the supersymmetry method provides a mathematical rigorous alternative to the replica trick, but only in non-interacting systems.
 See for example the book: